openrewrite/rewrite-docs/concepts-and-explanations/tree-visiting-printer.md

         return new JavaIsoVisitor<ExecutionContext>() {
             @Override
             public J.CompilationUnit visitCompilationUnit(J.CompilationUnit compUnit, ExecutionContext executionContext) {
-                // This next line could be ommitted in favor of a breakpoint
+                // This next line could be omitted in favor of a breakpoint
                 // if you'd prefer to use the debugger instead.
                 System.out.println(TreeVisitingPrinter.printTree(getCursor()));
                 return super.visitCompilationUnit(compUnit, executionContext);